SDGs IDEAS FOR ACTION PUBLICIS GROUPE JAPAN ゴミライ!

 Smart Notebook

 Awarded to promising creations that hint at a future bento artist in the making.
-This innovative notebook can be digitized via app and reused over 1,000 times—offering a sustainable way to create without using paper. *Selected from participants aged 10 and under.
+This innovative notebook can be digitized via app and reused over 1,000 times—offering a sustainable way to create without using paper. *Selected from participants aged 10 and under. *Colors are subject to change.

 My First Step Award